An Improved Physical ZKP for Nonogram and Nonogram Color

 \begin{lemma}[Perfect Completeness] If $P$ knows a solution of the Nonogram puzzle, then $V$ always accepts. \end{lemma}

-\begin{proof} Suppose $P$ knows a solution of the puzzle.
+\begin{proof} Assume that $P$ knows a solution.
 Consider the verification of any row $R$.

-In Phase 1, in each $i$-th round $P$ selects a card $a_j$ corresponding to the leftmost cell of the $i$-th leftmost block of black cells in $R$.
-Since that block has length $x_i$ and has never been selected before, all of the cards $a_j,a_{j+1},a_{j+2},...,a_{j+x_i-1}$ must be \mybox{$\clubsuit$}s.
-Also, since there is at least one white cell between two consecutive blocks of black cells (and at least one \mybox{$\heartsuit$} to the left of the leftmost block of \mybox{$\clubsuit$}s and to the right of the rightmost block of \mybox{$\clubsuit$}s), both of the cards $a_{j-1}$ and $a_{j+x_i}$ must be \mybox{$\heartsuit$}s.
-Hence, the verification will pass Phase 1.
+In each $i$-th iteration during Phase 1, $P$ selects from $S$ a card $a_j$ corresponding to the leftmost cell of the $i$-th leftmost block of black cells in $R$.
+As that block has length $x_i$ and has never been selected before, the cards $a_j,a_{j+1},a_{j+2},\dots,a_{j+x_i-1}$ must all be \mybox{$\clubsuit$}s, so Step 2 will pass.
+Also, since there is at least one white cell between two adjacent blocks of black cells (and at least one \mybox{$\heartsuit$} to the left of the leftmost block of \mybox{$\clubsuit$}s and to the right of the rightmost block of \mybox{$\clubsuit$}s), both $a_{j-1}$ and $a_{j+x_i}$ must be \mybox{$\heartsuit$}s, so Step 3 will pass.
+Thus, Phase 1 of the verification will pass.